 - 1. Be sure to turn off the pump. - 2.
 Drain the water heater and the entire water system. - 3.
-Close the valve on the bottom of the by pass kit to prevent liquid from entering the water heater

-- 4. Place siphon hose into container with anti-freeze. - 5.
-Open the valve on the siphon hose, which is valve V-1 from the diagram on page 54.
-Valve V-2 needs to be closed. - Turn on the pump to supply the fresh water system with antifreeze.
+Close the valve on the bottom of the by pass kit to prevent liquid from entering the water heater. - 4.
+Place siphon hose into container with anti-freeze. - 5.
+Open the valve on the siphon hose, which is valve V-1 from the diagram on page 51.
+Valve V-2 needs to be closed and V3 on the #2 water system. - 6.
+Turn on the pump to supply the fresh water system with antifreeze.
 It will take 2 gallons or more, depending on the size of the coach. - 7.
 Allow lines to be filled and 1 pint to drain the drainage traps.
 Close the faucets. - 8.
 Shut off the pump.
 You may wish to re-open the faucets to remove pressure from the lines.